avuko/randoriV2/README.md

 In this way the `set_rootpassword.yml` will prompt for the vault password and set the remote password.

+It will also change sshd_config to allow password authentication, otherwise this exercise does not get us a last ditch access to our box.

 ```shell
 ansible-playbook --ask-vault-pass --private-key ~/.ssh/digitalocean -i ansible/inventory ansible/set_rootpassword.yml
 ```